WATTx/iot-workshop/README.md

 ## Step 1 — Install the drivers to connect to the Wemos (macOS only)

-**WARNING: if you've used the our Wemos before installing Sierra on your Mac and have the old CH340 drivers, connecting the Wemos to your USB port _will_ crash your Mac.
+**WARNING: if you've used one of our Wemos before installing Sierra on your Mac and have the old CH340 drivers, connecting the Wemos to your USB port _will_ crash your Mac.
 Go to http://www.mblock.cc/posts/run-makeblock-ch340-ch341-on-mac-os-sierra and follow these instructions**

 1. Download this [file](http://download.makeblock.com/mblock/CH34x_Install_V1.3.pkg) and run it.
 You'll need to restart your Mac after the installation is finished.